Goldilocks RL: Tuning Task Difficulty to Escape Sparse Rewards for Reasoning: Introduction

 \section{Introduction}

 The reasoning capabilities of Transformer-based models have been a focal point of recent research, with Reinforcement Learning (RL) emerging as a powerful paradigm for enhancing these abilities.
-Recent RL methods incentivize the generation of a detailed Chain of Thought (CoT) \citep{wei2022chain}, enabling models to solve complex problems \citep{zelikman2022star, deepseek2025incentivizing, wang2025t1}.
+Recent RL methods incentivize the generation of a detailed Chain of Thought (CoT) \citep{wei2022chain}, enabling models to solve complex problems \citep{zelikman2022star, deepseek2025incentivizing, hou2025t1}.
 Additionally, increasing the computational budget at inference time, known as scaling test-time compute, has been shown to further enhance these reasoning capabilities \citep{snell2024scaling, openai2024learning}.
 While RL has proven effective in unlocking complex reasoning behaviors, the computational efficiency of these methods remains a significant challenge.
 Recent findings by \citet{khatri2025art} underscore that scaling is a fundamental driver of performance.
 This observation suggests that while models have the potential for continued improvement, realizing this potential through brute-force scaling is resource-intensive, making training efficiency a paramount concern.

 Outcome Supervision (OS) \citep{cobbe2021training, yu2023ovm} further complicates this efficiency landscape.
-OS rewards the model only if the final answer is correct, creating a sparse reward signal where the model receives no feedback during the intermediate steps of reasoning.
-Because of this sparsity, the model is forced to explore a vast number of potential reasoning paths to stumble upon a correct solution.
-This need for extensive exploration to find a positive signal makes learning extremely slow and resource-intensive, serving as another critical motivation for improving the efficiency of RL training methods.
+OS rewards the model only if the final answer is correct, creating a sparse reward signal where the model receives no feedback during intermediate reasoning steps.
+Because of this sparsity, the model must explore a vast number of reasoning paths to stumble upon a correct solution.
+This need for extensive exploration to find a positive signal makes learning slow and resource-intensive, serving as another critical motivation for improving the efficiency of RL training methods.